 We realize that Armstrong Park is usually open to pets.
 But for the safety and comfort of our large audience, we ask that you respect your neighbors and leave your companion animals at home.
 Thank you.

-The Congo Square New World Rhythms Festival is a presentation of the New Orleans Jazz & Heritage Foundation, the nonprofit organization that owns the New Orleans Jazz & Heritage Festival presented by Shell.
-The Foundation uses the proceeds from Jazz Fest, and other funds, for year-round programs in the areas of education, economic development and cultural events.
-For more about the Foundation and what we do, visit us online at www.jazzandheritage.org.
+The Congo Square Rhythms Festival is produced and presented by the New Orleans Jazz & Heritage Foundation, the nonprofit that owns the New Orleans Jazz & Heritage Festival presented by Shell.
+The Foundation uses the proceeds from Jazz Fest, and other raised funds, for year-round programs in education, economic development and cultural enrichment.
+For more on what we do, please visit www.jazzandheritage.org.

 Click the links below to download documents.